 Whether teaching undergraduates or focusing on faculty development, I model a learner-centered approach.
 In educational development, the ultimate responsibility for learning is in the hands of the instructors (who are the learners).
 By taking a learner-centered approach, I respect the autonomy, independence, and disciplinary knowledge of adult learners, who carry the responsibility for course and curriculum design.
 A learner-centered approach enables independent problem solving, so that instructors will come away with tangible ideas for their current problem but also skills for tackling similar problems in the future.

 In practice, taking a learner-centred approach means that I prioritize active listening before engaging in collaborative problem-solving.
 At times, faculty members ask for advice about what should be done.
 Before sharing evidence and providing examples, I first probe further to understand instructor motivations and intentions for student learning.
 I aim to complement instructor disciplinary knowledge with evidence from the literature and my growing knowledge of teaching and learning innovations that are happening outside of a single discipline.
 These “borders of disciplinary imagination” allow for both methods and pedagogical research to be shared (Huber & Morreale, 2002, p.
 15).
-I feel most successful in a consult when the primary ownership for a successful change, process, or outcome is held by a faculty member.
+For this reason, I find strengths-based visioning retreats most rewarding – it is here where the primary ownership for a successful change, process, or outcome is held by instructors in a department.

 Setting the stage for risk taking